getshifter/chrome-getshfter-detector/README.md

 ## How to install.
 (Chrome)

-1. clone this repo to local.
+1. clone this repo to local or download zipfile from [chrome-getshfter-detector/releases](https://github.com/getshifter/chrome-getshfter-detector/releases).
 2. open `chrome://extensions/`
 3. turn on `developer mode`
 4. “Load unpacked extension…” and select `path/to/chrome-getshfter-detector` directory.